debugger-rana/JS-Coding-Challenges/Maps/readme.md

 </details>

 ----
-` Question 5: Count Events by Date`
+` Question 6: Find Events Happening Now`

-  Write a program to count the number of events happening on a specific date.
+  Write a program to identify events that are happening on the current date.

 `Example:`